Problems getting to or topping up your prepayment meter

 Complain to your supplier if you’ve contacted them and you don’t think their response was reasonable.

-You can also contact your local Citizens Advice Bureau.
+You can also contact the Citizens Advice consumer helpline for advice.